lhcb/glossary/glossary/p.md

 ## Point 8

-Interaction point of the LHC at which LHCb is located.
+Interaction point of the LHC at which the LHCb pit and the cavern are located.

+## Power cycle

+Short for "turning it off and on again".

 ## PPG: Physics Planning Group {#PPG}

 Advisory body to the LHCb management that defines the strategy and priority of the experiments physics programme.

-## Power cycle

-Short for "turning it off and on again".

 ## Production Request {#PR}